phidra/notes/2021-04-03-the-single-responsibility-principle-revisited.md

 ## Module decomposition

-Puis, de décomposition en modules, dont il explique l'intérêt en détail :
+Puis, à la notion de décomposition en modules, dont il explique l'intérêt en détail :

 > The principle of decomposition, also called factoring, goes way beyond computing.
 It touches the essence itself of our work: problem solving. [...]
 >
 > Now, you’ve created more problems, but they feel already more manageable

-Il rappelle qu'il n'y a pas "une bonne décomposition", mais que celle dépend fortement du contexte :
+Il rappelle qu'il n'y a pas une unique bonne décomposition, mais que celle-ci dépend fortement du contexte :

 > At every step, you’ll make some decisions, depending on your goals.
 These decisions will be very different if you want to create a breakout clone or a full RPG in 3D.
 The context will heavily drive your decisions. [...]
 >